“AB BUS KARO” Campaign for protecting children from sexual abuse 2019-going on

 In the year 2007, Azad Foundation in collaboration with City District Government of Karachi established a night shelter and rehabilitation center (DEHLEEZ) to support the street children of Karachi and Pakistan in final phase of their social rehabilitation and reintegration.
 Dehleez provides child and family counseling, skill development and vocational training, job placement, case management services, food, hygiene, medical care and non-formal education services for Children Living and/or Working on Streets along with family tracing and reunification.
 It has the capacity to accommodate 100 children at a time.
 Over 1,000 children had been rehabilitated and benefited from the services in Dehleez since its establishment.
 This institution has managed over 3,000 external cases of children living and/or working on streets.

-This pilot project was initiated in 2007 to lower the susceptibility of street children to drug addiction and HIV/AIDS through improved effectiveness of public institutions and NGO delivery of services in collaboration with UNODC Pakistan.
+This pilot project was initiated in 2007 to lower the susceptibility of street children to drug addiction and HIV/AIDS through improved effectiveness of public institutions and NGO delivery of services in collaboration with UNODC and Anti narcotic force Pakistan.
 Almost 800 Children Living and/or Working on Streets were rehabilitated during this project.

 In the year 2005, Azad Foundation and UNICEF got into partnership for provision of prevention and protection services through 4 drop-in centers to the street children in Karachi, policy and procedure development with government and awareness raising among masses during project tenure.
 During this project many successes were seen and new interventions have born out of it such as Sports for Development, Sindh Task Force on Street Children, Sindh Technical Working Group on Child Protection, Minimum Standards for Package of Services for Children Living and/or Working on Streets and Street to Satellite; a radio show for Children Living and/or Working on Streets.
 The project evolved after full adaptation of AF deinstitutionalization strategy in year 2012 and service provision through centers has been replaced by mobile units of the same capacity and having ability to reach out to much larger population of Children Living and/or Working on Streets.
 The project reached out to over 8,000 Children Living and/or Working on Streets during its tenure.